tsherif/space-shooter.c/ARCHITECTURE.md

 - The **rendering layer** is implemented in [renderer.c](./src/game/renderer.c) and is responsible for:
 	- Managing OpenGL state and drawing to the screen

-The platform layer interacts with the game and rendering layersusing an API insprired by [Handmade Hero](https://handmadehero.org/) and defined in [platform-interface.h](./src/shared/platform-interface.h).
+The platform layer interacts with the game and rendering layers using an API inspired by [Handmade Hero](https://handmadehero.org/) and defined in [platform-interface.h](./src/shared/platform-interface.h).
 The platform layer implements the following functions used by the game and rendering layers:
 - `platform_getInput(Game_Input* input)`: Get current input state.
 - `platform_playSound(Data_Buffer* sound, bool loop)`: Output sound to an audio device.
 - `platform_debugLog(const char* message)`: Output a message intended for the developer while debugging.